Nyks06/backapi/README.md

 - [x] **Misc**
 - a JWT interface to create easily JWT token if needed

+## How to add a new entity

+Adding a new entity is really straightforward and should only require very specific independent steps :
+- Add the entity in the migration / model (under the PG folder.)
+- Add the corresponding part in the root of the project (corresponding to the controller)
+- Finally add the corresponding endpoints in the HTTP part _More detailled version to come..._

 ## Other

 The code is tested from end-to-end and should be usable as is to start a new project.